-Rivalries are all around the world, in every sports, especially football.
-A match between two rivals is generally played with high intensity, and is watched by many fans.
+Rivalries are all around the world, in every sport, especially football.
+A match between two rivals is generally played with high intensity and is watched by many fans.
 In this article, let us have a look at some of the biggest football rivalries in the world.

 12. Palmeiras v Corinthians (Brazil)